 15 May Hackers are stealing & sharing your details

-Your details might be all over the Dark Web… what is it?
+Hackers are stealing & sharing your details.
+Your personal information details might be all over the Dark Web… what is it?

-If a hacker has been able to steal a list of user login credentials from a particular system, these private details will have value to other cyber criminals and therefore shared and sold within the Dark Web.
+If a hacker has been able to steal a list of user login credentials from a particular computer or business network, these private details will have value to other cyber-criminals and therefore can be shared and sold within the Dark Web.

 If your login credentials have been exposed and posted on the Dark Web, they will be available to anyone & everyone that wants them…. and worse; if you happen to use the same repeat email address and password across multiple systems, such as your banking, social media, email and data storage, you’re incredibly vulnerable to attack across your entire internet presence.

 Services are available to scan the Dark Web to identify first & foremost whether you are at risk.
 Such services can maintain a constant watch by trawling data held on the dark web for your email address, or other associated credentials, and then raise an alert if anything of note can be found.

 If your details are found, you are then immediately aware of your vulnerability and can act by at least resetting your passwords wherever used.

 How to Stop Your Business from becoming a target

 It’s almost impossible to stop yourself from becoming a target in the first place.
 We must all accept that at some point, our personal data will be stolen from somewhere.

 - BUT!
 What’s more important is being aware of the risks and having a process in place to mitigate the exposure of our business & personal data by implementing best practices, such as: